eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 Here, I'm going back to my roots.
 I'm going to talk about the pure math underlying Approval voting, and why it's fundamental in a way that other voting systems just aren't.
 I will talk about the proofs that--under certain assumptions--Approval actually breaks famous impossibility theorems like [Gibbard-Satterthwaite](../gibbard-satt/){:target="_blank"} and [Arrow's Theorem](../arrows/){:target="_blank"}, and what that means.

 This post is inspired and borrows heavily on an amazing paper by [Marc Vorsatz: "Approval voting on dichotomous preferences"](http://www.jstor.org/stable/41106808).

+Many of the things I say here about Approval will not be true about Approval with a runoff.
+The runoff tends to really hamper the honesty incentives of Approval (in theory).
+In practice, there is evidence to suggest that the runoff might improve outcomes, but that's not what we're talking about here.
+We're talking about pure, single round, "vanilla" Approval voting.

 ### May's Theorem